-Fallow Deer - Disturbance /Displacement Impact Description Project Life Cycle Stage: Construction stage Impact Source: Construction Noise and Visual Intrusion Cumulative Impact Source: Noise and Visual Intrusion Impact Pathway: Air and visibility Impact Description: Populations of Pine Marten and Red Squirrel are evaluated as of County Importance.
-Populations of Fallow Deer are evaluated of Local Importance (Higher Value).
+Impact Description Project Life Cycle Stage: Construction stage Impact Source: Construction Noise and Visual Intrusion Cumulative Impact Source: Noise and Visual Intrusion Impact Pathway .
+All and visibility Impact Description: Populations of Pine Marten and Red Squirrel are evaluated as of County Importance.
+Populations of Irish Hare are evaluated as of National Importance.
+Populations of Fallow Deer are evaluated as of Local Importance (Higher Value).
 Disturbance or displacement effects from visual Intrusion and other anthropogenic sources may have secondary effects from stress, on breeding success, foraging capacity and in a worst-case result in effective habitat loss through displacement.
 Responses will vary dependant on species (some have increased sensitivity inherently or at varying times of the year such as during the reproductive cycle) and existing habituation (e.g. to farming activities).
 Effective habitat loss is offset by the high availability of suitable habitat for all species under consideration.
 An adherence to working during daylight hours only also greatly reduces the likelihood of effects, with most animals expected to undergo brief-temporary effects before returning to previously occupied habitats.
 The probability of disturbance from visual intrusion and anthropogenic sources is evaluated as medium (5-50% likelihood) given the distribution of fauna recorded, availability of suitable habitat and existence of source stimuli from e.g. farming activities across much of the project elements under consideration.
-The potential for sequential effects through multiple sources of stimulus operating concurrently does exist with multiple work crews in operation at the same time.
-In this instance initially displaced animals may subsequently encounter a second stimulus, leading to additive disturbance.
-This is considered unlikely in respect of smaller species within distinct foraging and breeding home ranges such as Red Squirrel, Irish Hare and Pine Marten.
-The nature of where the initial effect takes place is also a limiting factor - most receptors already being likely to exhibit avoidance of traffic, and sources of noise/disturbance associated with public carriageways, human activity such as farming, land use practices etc. Group size and seasonality is also a variable.
-Impact Quality: Negative Evaluation of the Subject Development Impact - Irish Hare, Pine Marten, Red Squirrel and Deer: Disturbance /Displacement allow Element 2: UWF Related Works - direct/indirect impact Impact Magnitude: Populations of the above species in the immediate vicinity of the UWF Related Works locations such a trenching, traffic movements, Haul Route Works, access road construction etc. will experience a ten source of disturbance/displacement.
-The spatial extent of any disturbance/displacement will be limited immediate vicinity (i.e. within 50m) of the construction area boundaries.
-Sequential effects may occur animals encounter multiple sources of source stimulus, however sequential effects are reduced availability of alternative habitat in the locality. nporary I to the should Fallow deer, Red Fox and Irish Hare were recorded during site surveys, and Pine Martin and Red Squi assumed to be present in suitable habitat.
-Overall populations are not expected to be affected, give availability of suitable habitat in the wider area, and therefore the magnitude of impact is Negligible.
-Significance of the Impact: Moderate ignificance of the Impact: Moderate Detionals for loss at Evaluation
+Impact Quality: Negative Evaluation of the Subject Development Impact - Irish Hare, Pine Marten, Red Squirrel and Fallow Element 2: UWF Related Works - direct/indirect impact Impact Magnitude : Populations of the above species in the immediate vicinity of the UWF Related Works locations such as cable trenching, traffic movements, Haul Route Works, access road construction etc. will experience a temporary source of disturbance/displacement.
+The spatial extent of any disturbance/displacement will be limited to the immediate vicinity (i.e. within 50m) of the construction area boundaries.
+Sequential effects may occur should animals encounter multiple sources of source stimulus, however sequential effects are reduced by the availability of alternative habitat in the locality.
+Fallow deer, Red Fox and Irish Hare were recorded during site surveys, and Pine Martin and Red Squirrel are assumed to be present in suitable habitat.
+Overall populations are not expected to be affected, given the availability of suitable habitat in the wider area, and therefore the magnitude of impact is Negligible.
+Significance of the Impact: Moderate